Creative headline writer

 You can also add relevant keywords or phrases to increase the SEO factor of your subheadline.

-Write a newspaper subheading that the readers can connect with.
-Use common terms and expressions.
+Write a newspaper subheading that the readers can connect with using common terms and expressions.
 When talking about AI-generated content, for example, talk about the things that people are curious about when they think about AI content.
 Write subheadlines that provide readers with relief.
 You could use phrases like:

 Examples of Great Newspaper Subheadlines